ldodds/schema-icons/README.md

 CACHING
 -------

 The project includes a Ruby script to create a local cache of the icons listed in the mapping.
-The script shouldn't require anything more than a vanilla Ruby install.
+The script uses the Zip gem, so make sure you have that installed:

+	sudo gem install zip

 Run the script from the directory containing the mapping file and it will create an "icons" sub-directory and download and unzip all of the SVG files into that location: